-The developed playbook support stakeholders and citizens co-creation process in the ULTIMATE project.
-This is implemented through scoping their questions, identifying relevant community concerns, planning an effective action and prototyping it to test its impact with the users before development.
-The playbook will guide them to gather data and evidence, interpret their findings, and develop better understanding of the community and their needs.
-This will allow them to formulate a design that will lead to a tangible outcome - an immersive experience.
+The developed playbook v.2 will guide stakeholders alongside with local citizens in their co-creation engagements within the ULTIMATE project.
+This is implemented through scoping their questions, identifying relevant community concerns, planning an effective action, and then prototyping it to test its impact with the users before development.
+The playbook will guide them to gather data and evidences, interpret their findings, and develop better understanding of the community and their needs.